Study of finite volume number density fluctuations in the SU(3) Polyakov loop extended Nambu-Jona-Lasinio model for the search of the QCD Critical Point: Summary

-To conclude, we have studied the finite volume number density fluctuations at RHIC energies with system size both as finite and infinite in PNJL model.
-The variation of $n_q /T^3$ with T has the same nature in both these cases.
-The peak value for $n_q /T^3$ is around 0.44 for infinite volume and is around 0.18 in case of finite volume for $\mu$ =105.33 MeV (for $\sqrt{s}_{NN}$ =11.5 GeV) which is lesser than 0.44.
-For other beam energies this difference between peak values of $n_q /T^3$ can also be seen.
-The difference in peaks can also be seen in other kinds of plots too.
-So, we can conclude that the number density of the quarks and baryons are dependent on the size of the system.
-The nature of our $n_S$ vs. T (or $T/\mu_q$ ) and $n_S /T^3$ vs. T (or $T/\mu_q$ ) plots for strange quarks are like Poisson distributions.
-So, it has points of inflections at the two sides of the maxima.
-We have highlighted the temperature points corresponding to the BES energies on the curves.
-Some of these points, lie at the maxima, and some points lie at the two sides.
-These points lie in between the inflexion point and the maxima.
-Also, these points do not lie very near to the $T_c$ values.
-Therefore, the critical end point may not occur at the measured RHIC beam energy values.
+To conclude, we have studied the finite volume number density fluctuations at energies similar to RHIC BES with system sizes both finite and infinite in the PNJL model.
+The variation of $n_q/T^3$ with $T$ has the same general behavior in both cases.
+The peak value for $n_q /T^3$ is around 0.44 for infinite volume and around 0.18 for finite volume at $\mu = 105.33$ MeV (corresponding to $\sqrt{s}_{NN} = 11.5$ GeV), which is lower than the former.
+A similar difference in peak values of $n_q/T^3$ is observed for other beam energies as well.
+This trend is also seen in other number distributions.
+Therefore, we can conclude that the quark and baryon number densities depend on the system size.

+The nature of our $n_S$ vs. $T$ (or $T/\mu_q$) and $n_S/T^3$ vs. $T$ (or $T/\mu_q$) graphs for strange quarks resembles Poisson distributions, showing points of inflection on both sides of the maxima.
+We have highlighted the temperature points corresponding to BES energies on the curves, some of which lie at the maxima, while others fall on either side between the inflection point and the maxima.
+These points do not at the $T_c$ values, indicating that the exact location of the critical endpoint may not precisely match the measured RHIC beam energy values.
 However, this study suggests that RHIC measurements are very close to the point of interest.
-Therefore, at the energies, at which Beam Energy Scans are taken, we may not observe all the behaviors which occur at the critical point.
-Although, these measured points are located at the neighbourhood of the desired points, the measurement will have influence of critical region and the region near the critical end point can be explored by RHIC BES.
+Therefore, at the energies where Beam Energy Scans are conducted, we may not observe all the behaviors that occur at the critical point.
+Although these measured points are located near the desired region, the measurements will be affected by the influence of the critical region, and the area near the critical endpoint can be explored by RHIC BES.
 Further studies of the BES at intermediate energies with higher statistics are required to determine the exact location of the QCD critical point.